Horace Mills, Cononley

 In 1905, Station Mill was purchased by Peter Green & Co, which continued to produce textiles.
-In 1910, it partly rebuilt the mill, adding a fourth floor, and possibly reconstructing the north wall, with larger windows.
+In 1910, the company partly rebuilt the mill, adding a fourth floor, and possibly reconstructing the north wall, with larger windows.
 The southern part of the mill was given over to the production of motors, under the direction of Peter Green's son, Horace.
 The site was steadily expanded over the following decades, and during World War II, it produced high frequency alternators for ADSIC.
 The company closed in 1997.
 Meanwhile, the larger part of the Aireside Mill was destroyed in a fire in 1992, the remaining single-storey section becoming a business park.

 Following the closure of Peter Green, Station Mill stood derelict for several years.
-It was later converted into apartments by Candelisa, and renamed "Horace Mill".
+It was later converted into apartments by Candelisa, a property development company, and renamed "Horace Mill".
 The building retains its bellcote and Venetian window.